BerinMadzakCoding/CommandPattern_PuzzleGame/README.md

 # Undoable Move System using the Command Pattern

 A grid-based puzzle game built in **Unity 6** that uses the **Command Design Pattern** to give the player full, multi-step undo over their moves.
-This repository is the complete companion project for the technical tutorial published on [**Hashnode**](https://codeandarchitecture.hashnode.dev/implementing-the-undo-functionality-in-unity-using-the-command-pattern).
+This repository is the complete companion project for the technical tutorial published on [**Code & Architecture**](https://codeandarchitecture.hashnode.dev/implementing-the-undo-functionality-in-unity-using-the-command-pattern).

 The architecture turns every player move into a self-contained `ICommand` object that knows how to execute and reverse itself, decoupling input handling and UI from the actual movement logic — and making "what happened, in what order" trivial to track and roll back.